 Visitor Center

 The Fort Clatsop unit of the Lewis and Clark NHP has several notable features.
 The Fort Clatsop Visitor Center offers ranger-led programs, as well as audio-visual presentations.
-Our kids loved exploring the exhibit hall which includes artifacts from the expedition and interpretive activities.
+We started with the introductory movie in the theater that explains the history and significance of Fort Clatsop to the Corps of Discovery through the eyes of the indigenous Clatsop people.

-We recommend stopping here first if you plan to visit several of the local Lewis and Clark sites.
+We recommend stopping at the Fort Clatsop Visitor Center first if you plan to visit several of the local Lewis and Clark sites.
 Not only is it the best place to get visitor information, but you can also pick up Junior Ranger booklets for your kids.
-To earn the Junior Ranger badge for this park, you will need to visit several of the other sites nearby.

 The gift shop offers a variety of items, including books, maps, and souvenirs.
 The selection is great, and both kids and adults will easily find something to interest them, so definitely plan to spend a bit of time exploring!